makers-for-life/makair-publications/README.md

-# makair-publications
+# Makair Publications

-📃 [Misc.]
-Scientific publications related to the MakAir project.
+This project contains all the scientific publications around the MakAir Open Source Ventilator project.